Computational identification of irreducible state-spaces for stochastic reaction networks: Identifying the irreducible state-spaces

 \subsection{Networks with only \emph{bounded} species}

-We first consider the case when there are no \emph{free} species (i.e. $d_f=0$), and hence the state-space $\tilde{\mathcal{E} }^{\sigma}_0 = \mathcal{E}^{\sigma}_b$ is finite.
+We first consider the case when there are no \emph{free} species (i.e. $d_f=0$), and hence the state-space $\tilde{\mathcal{E} }^{\sigma}_0 = \mathcal{E}^{\sigma}_b$ for network $\tilde{\mathcal{N} }^{\sigma}$ is finite\footnote{Observe that as we have no \emph{free/restricted} species, we do not need to permute the network (i.e. $\sigma$ can be chosen as the identity permutation) or reduce it to eliminate the \emph{restricted} species (i.e. $\tilde{\mathcal{N} }^{\sigma} = \mathcal{N}$).
+However we employ this complicated notation to be consistent with the general case where both \emph{bounded} and \emph{free/restricted} species are present.}.
 In such a situation all the irreducible state-spaces can be found using simple matrix manipulations.
 We briefly describe this approach in the context of reaction networks and introduce the relevant concepts that will be useful later in the paper.

 Let $\mathcal{E}^{\sigma}_b = \{ y_1,\dots, y_{ N_b } \}$ be the finite state-space with $N_b = | \mathcal{E}^{\sigma}_b |$ states.
 For each reaction $k$, let $\bar{\nu}^{\sigma}_k \in \N^{d_b}_0 $ and $\bar{\zeta}^{\sigma}_k \in \Z^{d_b} $ be the vectors denoting the $k$-th column of the reactant and the stoichiometry matrices of the network.
 As network $\tilde{\mathcal{N} }^{\sigma}$ satisfies Assumption \ref{massacttype}, only the following reactions have a positive propensity of firing